Cecilia Orozco Tascón

 Cecilia Orozco Tascón is a Colombian journalist.
-She writes opinion pieces for El Espectador and El País, and is the director of Noticias Uno newscast.
+She writes opinion pieces for El Espectador and El País, and was for, 13 years, the director of the Noticias Uno newscast.

 Career

-Ms Orozco majored in social communication at Pontifical Xavierian University, and holds a master's degree in political science.
+Orozco majored in social communication at Pontifical Xavierian University, and holds a master's degree in political science.
 She has been a reporter for several written and audiovisual media in Colombia, director of newscasts such as Noticiero de las siete, CM&, and Hora Cero, and readers' ombudswoman at El Tiempo.
-Besides her column, a weekly interview by Ms Orozco appears every Sunday at El Espectador.
+Besides her column, a weekly interview by Orozco appears every Sunday at El Espectador.

 In 2010, she received the Premio Nacional de Periodismo Simón Bolívar award for the best opinion column.

+She was replaced at Noticias Uno by Nacho Gómez in March 2024.